Hone logo

 Problems

-Given a binary tree, find its minimum depth.
-The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.
-A leaf node is a node with no children.
-This problem is fundamental for understanding tree traversal and optimization.
+The minimum depth of a binary tree is the number of nodes along the shortest path from the root node down to the nearest leaf node.
+This problem is a classic tree traversal exercise, useful for understanding depth-first search (DFS) and breadth-first search (BFS) techniques in tree structures.
+Your task is to write an algorithm to determine this minimum depth.

 Problem Description

-• A tree with only a root node.
+• Tree with only a root node (which is also a leaf).

 Examples